Nam-Duong427/CTF/reverse engineering/Need For Speed/solution.md

 Just a simple function to print a string.
 Seems like set_timer() is a function that prevent user to be able to go to get_key() and print_flag() function.

-Let's try to delete it it from the program.
+Let's try to delete it from the program.

 That function is at 00100938.
 ```C